bgarnr/WindsurfDocs/README.md

 YOU: @docs 1, @docs2, etc I want to integreate auto function calling into my sytem.
 I have this plugig class @mypluginclass tell me how i can use autofunction calling of that class's functions in my service class @mychatservice

+# Semantic Kernel Demo with Windsurf
+## A Console that calls some functions automatically

+I had a chat session with Write enabled in windsurf where I referenced the files in the Demo.Grounding folder, specifically: docs.example_autofunctioncall_will_arguments_and_streaming

+I started a new session with no solution or project file, just the grounding.
+With that I was able to ask windsurf to create a demo that would have semantic kernel auto function calling for 2 functions.
+One would spell a word backwards and one would append a note to a file.

+Windsurf had to create the solution, the project, the files and write the code.
+I provided a little direction and it did the rest.

+Once it completed, I switched to visual studio 2022 preview to debug.

+You will need to update appsettings.Development.json with your openai credentials before this will run.